-When the DAW or DAW-like software recognizes the Launchkey [MK3] and connects to it, it should first enter DAW mode (send 9Fh 0Ch 7Fh), and then, if necessary, enable the features needed.
+When the DAW or DAW like software recognizes the Launchkey MK3 and connects to it, first it should enter DAW mode (send 9Fh 0Ch 7Fh), and then, if necessary, enable the features it needs.

-When the DAW or DAW-like software exits, it should exit from DAW mode on the Launchkey [MK3] (send 9Fh 0Ch 00h) to return it to Standalone (MIDI) mode.
+When the DAW or DAW like software exits, it should exit from DAW mode on the Launchkey MK3 (send 9Fh 0Ch 00h) to return it to Standalone (MIDI) mode.

-The Launchkey [MK3]'s surface in DAW mode
+The Launchkey MK3's surface in DAW mode

-In DAW mode, contrary to Standalone (MIDI) mode, all buttons and surface elements not belonging to performing (such as the Custom Modes) can be accessed and will report on the Launchkey [MK3] DAW In/Out (USB) interface only.
-The Keyboard, Pitch and Mod wheels and the Sustain pedal also remain on the MIDI port (performing).
-The Drum and Chord layouts of the Pads also remain on the MIDI port.
+In DAW mode, contrary to Standalone (MIDI) mode, all buttons and surface elements not belonging to performing (such as the Custom Modes) can be accessed and will report on the LKMK3 DAW In / Out (USB) interface only.
 The buttons except for those belonging to the Faders are mapped to Control Change events as follows: